djaus2/PhotoTimingDjaus/README.md

 - **VideoStitcherWPFAppV3** ..
 Use this
   - **This is a WPF app so runs on a Windows desktop.**
   - Uses PhotoTimingDjausLib _as above._
+  - Can measure time for events using mouse click and drag on image.
   - Set video file and press [Stitch Video]
     - Generates stitched image file
     - Also extracts audio max volume (per audio fame) in dB v time text file from video, generates gun time